German–Polish Convention regarding Upper Silesia: Background

 Upper Silesia, with its mixed Polish and German population, was a province of Prussia in the German Reich prior to World War I. In the Treaty of Versailles, after the defeat of Germany and Austria-Hungary in World War I, the population of Upper Silesia was to hold a plebiscite to determine the division of the province between Poland and Germany, with the exception of a 333 km2 area around Hlučín (Hultschiner Ländchen), which was granted to Czechoslovakia in 1920 despite its German-speaking majority.
 The plebiscite, organised by the League of Nations, was held in 1921.
-In Teschen Silesia, there was an interim agreement between the Polish and Czechoslovakian local self-government councils on the partition of past lands of the Duchy of Teschen along ethnic lines.
+In Teschen Silesia, there was an interim agreement between the Polish and Czechoslovak local self-government councils on the partition of past lands of the Duchy of Teschen along ethnic lines.
 However, it deal was not approved by the Czechoslovak government in Prague.
 Poland held elections in the entire disputed area, and in the Polish–Czechoslovak War, Czechoslovak troops invaded the lands of Teschen Silesia on 23 January 1919 and stopped on 30 January on the Weichsel River near Skotschau.

 The planned plebiscite was not organised in the Teschen region but was held in most of the other parts of Upper Silesia.
 On 28 July 1920, the Spa Conference divided Teschen Silesia between Poland and Czechoslovakia along the present-day border.